Documentation Index

 Engine is the single execution kernel for all QitOS agent workflows.
-It runs the step loop, coordinates your AgentModule hooks, dispatches tool calls, applies critics, checks stop conditions, and writes trace artifacts.
+It runs the step loop, coordinates your AgentModule hooks, dispatches tool calls to the ToolRegistry for execution, applies critics (post-step evaluators that can approve, stop, or retry the step), checks stop conditions, and writes trace artifacts (persistent records like steps.jsonl and events.jsonl that capture what happened during the run).
 You interact with it directly only when you need control beyond what agent.run() provides.

-agent.prepare(state) formats state into the model-ready prompt text.
+agent.prepare(state)formats state into the model-ready prompt text. - decide —

 TraceWriter.